martini-alessandro/Maximum-Entropy-Spectrum/mespectrum_package/README.rst

 It requires ``numpy``.

-A number of examples are available to the interested user.
+On the GitHub repository, a number of examples are available to the interested user:
- 	* gwstrain.py
- 	* sunspots.py
- 	* sound_mesa.py

-The tutorials above are intended only to present a basic usage.
+ 	* `gwstrain.py <https://github.com/martini-alessandro/Maximum-Entropy-Spectrum/blob/main/examples/gwstrain.py>`_: computes the PSD on a piece of gravitational waves data and perform some forecasting
+ 	* `sunspots.py <https://github.com/martini-alessandro/Maximum-Entropy-Spectrum/blob/main/examples/sunspots.py>`_: using data from sunspots, it uses mespectrum to find an autoregressive process which describes them and forecast
+ 	* `sound_MESA.py <https://github.com/martini-alessandro/Maximum-Entropy-Spectrum/blob/main/examples/sound_MESA.py>`_: given an input audio (wav) file reproducing the sound of a waterfall, it computes the PSD and generate a synthetic noise, resembling the original one.

 For more advanced use or for more information, please refer to the code documentation: ::

 	import mesa